 How to remove stains from quartz countertops

-If we’re talking about a dried-on stain, or a reactionary stain that’s very recent, it’s possible it will come with some of the strategies we will share here.
-So, it’s always worth it to try.
-However, don’t get your hopes up to high until you see the results.
+If we’re talking about a dried-on stain or a chemical stain that’s very recent, it’s possible it will come with some of the strategies we will share here.
+So, it’s always worth trying!

 If you notice it’s a dried-on stain, you need to go rougher.
-Try scraping with a plastic knife (please don’t try a real knife), or use a straight razor blade very carefully.
+Try scraping with a plastic knife to not harm your surface, or use a straight razor blade very carefully.

 If you are concerned about making it worse, don’t overdo it, call in the professionals to take a look.